Wheresoever you look, there is the Face of God;

 The Sufi Path, although well trodden, is kept fresh and vital by the uniqueness of each new day.
-This is the ‘Hero’s Journey’ that has formed the spiritual basis of so many societies.
-The hero faces the challenges of his or her quest, often being advised along the way with sage-like advice, leading to the transformation of the hero and a successful homecoming.
-It’s this kind of universality that is a hallmark of Sufism.
+This is the ‘Hero’s Journey’ that has formed the spiritual basis of so many societies, which leads to the transformation of the hero and their successful homecoming.

 Its universality to mankind is displayed by the large number of countries and cultures that have drawn from and added to Sufism.
 Within these countries, there is a full spectrum of people that are inspired by Sufism, reinforcing its universality, appealing to men and women, rich and poor, the old and young.